jdyeakel/Lego/README.md

 ## Where to go next
-Lots of ideas... one primary one is to build multiple communities on a spatial network, where species can migrate to/from nearby communities.
+**Spatial community interactions:** Multiple communities on a spatial network, where species can migrate to/from nearby communities.
 We can then see if biomes form by looking at community similarity over space (pattern formation), look at the effects of large perturbations (untargeted/targeted extinction events), etc.

-Another idea is to incorporate the idea of macro-evolution, where an evolutionary event would alter the interactions between species in the *master interaction matrix* over time.
+**Macroevolution:** Another idea is to incorporate the idea of macro-evolution, where an evolutionary event would alter the interactions between species in the *master interaction matrix* over time.

-Other stuff.
+**Adaptive interactions & behavioral plasticity:**

+## Todo list
+> How does pr_n vs. threshold_n alter 1) steady state; 2) variance?, 3) CV
+> Chain of spatial relationships
+> Priority effect - what qualities of earliest organisms lead to maximum species richness
+> Try without competitive load
+> New variable: trophic load, which will change sensitivity of extinctions
+> If one thing 'needs' something else it is no longer useful
+> Succession vs. colonization
+> Co-occurrance patterns - mechanistic - check out Cazelles et al. Ecography 2016 & Theoretical Ecology 2015 & Gravel Plos One 2011

+## Outline of first paper
+* Describe pairwise directed interaction paradigm
+* Species packing with only trophic interaction and how the 'n' 'm'
+  * Variance in time and variance over runs for the same interaction matrix
+  * Distribution of pairwise similarities compared to a) random draws from template or b) system with trophic interactions only
+  * Priority effects
+* Colonization + extinction and how ss and sd depend on threshold and pr(n), pr(m)
+  * Can we pull out a) extinction rate (per richness) and b) colonization rate (per richness) and predict the equilibrium?
+  * We can hold pr(n) constant in a regime where there is rich behavior and modify both pr(m) vs n_thresh vs trophic load